easy-up/portage-cd/README.md

 ```

-## Running A Pipeline
+## Getting Details of the Portage Pipeline Tooling

-You can run the executable directory
+To view tooling details, run the following command:

 ```bash
 portage run debug
 ```

 ## Configuring a Pipeline

+Portage uses a number of configuration sources to determine the behavior of the pipeline.
+The order of precedence is as follows:

 Configuration Options: